Analysing the faces of people from Merseyside

 The facial-data for this project is being collected from published sources, such as the internet, art collections and the LJMU database.
 Researchers will also collect images.

-In 2016, academics took part in the Image Conference, presenting an exhibition and giving a keynote lecture, as well as a symposium regarding the research.
+In 2016, academics took part in the Image Conference, presenting an exhibition and giving a keynote lecture, as well as a symposium about the research.
 At the Image Conference, the audience were able to donate a facial image and create a new facial average using our software.
 This interaction helped to explain the process and demonstrate how facial averages are made, their relevance and the interpretations.

-Having delivered the public lecture, a survey will also be conducted.
-The survey will establish if, after the lecture, the audience’s perception of facial appearance and identity has been altered.
+A survey will establish if, after the lecture, the audience’s perception of facial appearance and identity has been altered.

 Faces of Merseyside has implications within national identity, social cohesion and migrating world populations.